 Brachioplasty (arm lift) is a surgical procedure performed to remove the loose, hanging skin that often develops on the underside of the upper arm as a result of aging, weight loss, or weight gain.
 Brachioplasty is ideal for patients who have an excessive amount of hanging skin and/or fat that does not respond to diet and exercise; maintain a stable weight; do not smoke, and have realistic expectations for surgery.
 Patients must also be healthy overall, with no major medical conditions that can be affected by surgery.

 The Brachioplasty Procedure

-After brachioplasty, patients typically experience swelling and bruising, as well as mild discomfort that can be managed with pain medication.
+After Brachioplasty, patients typically experience swelling and bruising, as well as mild discomfort that can be managed with pain medication.
 Drainage tubes may be placed at the incision site to collect any excess blood or fluid for the first few days after surgery.
 Compression bandages are usually worn to promote proper healing.
-The results of brachioplasty are visible right away, but become more apparent as swelling and bruising subsides, which usually takes 2 weeks.
+The results of Brachioplasty are visible right away, but become more apparent as swelling and bruising subside, which usually takes 2 weeks.

 Risks of Brachioplasty

 In addition to the risks associated with any surgery, those related to Brachioplasty include the following:

 - Loss of sensation

 - Fluid accumulation